JamesWoolfenden/learn-terraform/docs/install.md

 You now have your GCP auth set-up.

+!!! note "Tip - Create a GCP project called **examplea**"
+    All the GCP examples are based around a project called examplea.
+    Instead of updating your providers, save yourself some time and create yourself a project called examplea.

 ## Terraform commands

 Terraform is a command line tool, to see its usage just Type Terraform at your console now.